act65/act65.github.io/_drafts/inbetween-posts/2024-01-10-intelligent-immune.md

 - chemical chimera.
 They can appear to be other species (by producing the same chemicals) and thus avoid or encourage interactions with other species.
 -

+Evolution
+- How could memory, in the form of memory cells, evlove into something smarter?
+Something that can generalize from past experiences?
+A network of memory cells?
+-

+> Part of the problem is generalisation is very dangerous in the immune system.

 ## Differences from our intelligence

 Are the planning problems they solve different from ours?